Is PA school hard?

 Just one score below the required percentile landed you in remediation.
 Another was means for dismissal from the program.
 I saw this happen more than once.
 In fact, we lost 4 students in the first year from our already small class.

-I spent many long nights pondering my decision to attend PA school.
-The tests were extremely challenging and the breadth of material at times overwhelming.
+This led to many long nights pondering my decision to attend PA school.
+The tests were extremely challenging and the breadth of material was at times overwhelming.

 Beyond The Classroom

 Once you get to clinicals life can either be a joy or hell on earth.